Do No Harm

 Click on the following links to find out more about eating disorders and:

 Effective communication serves to influence social norms, beliefs and behaviours, and is key to bringing about change.

-Eating disorders are often misunderstood and underestimated in our society, resulting in the use of inaccurate reporting and language with a potentially negative impact.
+Eating disorders are often misunderstood and underestimated in the community, resulting in inaccurate reporting, stereotyping, and the use of language with a potentially harmful impact.